TrishnaSaikia/BP-rPPG-ALIVE/docs/IMPLEMENTATION_NOTES.md

 ## ROI landmark indices and block size

+## ROI landmark indices and block size

-The paper specifies forehead, cheek and chin regions, minimum enclosing rectangles, exclusion of eye/mouth areas, and non-overlapping blocks, but does not list the exact MediaPipe landmark indices or pixel block dimensions.
-The released MATLAB implementation provides explicit landmark sets and a default `20 x 20` pixel block size.
-These choices are isolated in `define_face_rois.m` and the call to `process_video.m`.
+The paper specifies forehead, cheek and chin regions, minimum enclosing rectangles, exclusion of eye and mouth areas, and division into non-overlapping blocks.
+The ROI block size used in the reported experiments was `7 × 7` pixels.

 ## Checkpoints